nmezhenskyi/go-rest-api-example/README.md

 ## Project Structure

 - `/cmd`
-  - `/restapi/main.go`: file to run the app and build an executable
+  - `/restapi/main.go`: entry point that begins the execution of the program
 - `/internal`
-  - `/router`: custom router
+  - `/router`: custom http router
   - `/storage`: wrapper for a hash table to use as in-memory storage
   - `/webserver`: http webserver implementation and route handlers
   - `/model`: contains domain model *Wine*
 - `/data`
   - `/data_sample.json`: sample data for the webserver

-## How To Run
+## Commands

-Clone the repository and cd to its root folder.
+Compile:

+- `go build -o ./bin/restapi ./cmd/restapi`

-To start the server:
+Start the server:

-- `go run ./cmd/restapi` or `go build ./cmd/restapi/main.go && ./main`
+- `./bin/restapi` or `go run ./cmd/restapi`

-To run tests:
+Run tests:

 - `go test ./internal/webserver`

+Alternatively you can use Makefile

 ## Further Recommendations